ralna/GALAHAD/doc/Python/slls_intro.rst

 method
 ------

-Projected-gradient methods iterate towards a point that satisfies these optimality conditions by ultimately aiming to satisfy
+Projected-gradient methods iterate towards a point that satisfies these optimality conditions by ultimately aiming to satisfy the dual optimality condistions, while ensuring that the remaining conditions are satisfied at each stage.
-$A_o^T ( A_o x - b) + \sigma x = \lambda e + z$, while ensuring
-that the remaining conditions are satisfied at each stage.
 Appropriate norms of the amounts by which the optimality conditions fail to be satisfied are known as the primal and dual infeasibility, and the violation of complementary slackness, respectively.

 The method is iterative.
 Each iteration proceeds in two stages.